-Since the turn of the millennium the three research assessments (2001, 2008 and 2014) have shown Welsh to be a unit of excellence at Swansea University, with the staff consistently producing world-class research.
+Since the turn of the millennium the three research assessments (2001, 2008 and 2014) have shown the Department of Welsh to be a unit of excellence at Swansea University, with its staff consistently producing world-class research.
 The research tradition, however, stretches back to the beginnings of the University, when Henry Lewis and Saunders Lewis taught at the Department.

 The Research Excellence Framework 2014 adjudged that 100% of the Welsh Department's research work was of a world-class standard or better, and that 69% of the work submitted was of international standard or world-leading.
-This is the best result among Welsh departments that presented their work on their own to the research survey.
-See the complete story here.
+This is the best result among Welsh departments that presented their work individually to the research survey.

-We work closely with many other departments nationally and internationally and we are part of the Research Consortium that includes many Welsh and Celtic Studies departments from across the United Kingdom.
+We work closely with a number of other departments, both nationally and internationally, and we are part of the Research Consortium that includes a number of Welsh and Celtic Studies departments from across the United Kingdom.
+Click here for details.

 We also work closely with a number of researchers in other fields within Swansea University, including English, History, Politics, Modern Languages, Media, Healthcare and Law.